ftisiot/ftisiot-website/content/talks/pg-json.md

 - JSONB
 ---

-A talk about JSON handling in PostgreSQL
+A talk about JSON handling in PostgreSQL: from data loading to query to indexing.

 <!--more-->